DXD-16 Universal Clock

 1. How many different sync signals can the DXD-16 generate simultaneously?

-The DXD-16 can generate up to 6 different sync signals similtaneously.
-These can be WC, AES, Video Sync or 10MHz.
-They can be routed to any of the 6 groups of universal output.
+The DXD-16 can generate up to 6 different sync signals similtaneously in any combination of WC, AES, Video Sync or 10MHz.
+These sync signals are then sent to the 16 universal outputs.

 2. Can the DXD-16 be set up to have 16 video sync outputs, 1080p tri-level sync for example?